What different a pyranometer from an irradiance meter?

 summary

-Pyranometer measures the total solar radiation hitting a surface.
-An irradiance meter checks the intensity of solar radiation at a specific point or on a certain surface.
-Researchers widely utilize it in solar energy research and applications
+A pyranometer measures all the solar radiation that hits a surface.
+An irradiance meter checks the strength of solar radiation at a specific spot.
+Researchers often use it in solar energy studies and projects.